LGBTQ+ Crisis Hotline: 866-488-7386 | Mental Health Crisis Hotline: 988 | Physical Emergency: 911 | Maryland Resources: 211

 [email protected]

-Julia holds BA degrees in psychology and social work from University of Maryland Baltimore County and a MSW degree from Salisbury University.
-She is a Licensed Masters Social Worker (LMSW) under the clinical supervision of Kate McShane, LCSW-C.
+Justine holds a BA in Women, Gender, & Sexuality Studies and Social Thought & Political Economy from the University of Massachusetts Amherst and a Masters in Social Work from the Smith College School for Social Work.
+She is a Licensed Masters Social Worker under the supervision of Kate MacShane, LCSW-C.

 Emma Batting, LCSW-C